 ** PLEASE NOTE CERTIFICATION HOURS: Monday - Thursday 8am-4pm.
 Closed Friday for all front-desk assistance, Protocol & Medication Handbook sales, and all other business transactions; see About EMS for more information.

-**EMS will be closed to the public on Monday, May 26, 2014 in observance of Memorial Day.
+**EMS will be closed to the public on Friday, July 4, 2014 in observance of Independence Day.

 * NOTE: EMS office will be closed on the following holidays:

 Wednesday, January 1, 2014 - New Year's Day

 Monday January 20, 2014 - Martin Luther King, Jr. Day